 |

-with award-winning organically-grown shiitake mushrooms.
+award-winning shiitake mushrooms.

 Sealed and cooked in the jar for an ambient shelf-life is at least